aamirsmohsin/RedditBot/README.md

 ### Project

 RedditBot uses the Python Reddit API Wrapper (PRAW) to interact with Reddit's API.
 It accesses CSV and JSON files to generate content for post and comment submissions each day.
+To use this yourself, fill in the PRAW instance with account information you receive from [Reddit](https://www.reddit.com/prefs/apps).

 ### Hosting